msk-aye/msk-aye/README.md

 <!---
 ---

 Welcome!
-My name is **Sulaman** and I am a student at [The University of Queensland (UQ)](https://uq.edu.au/) and security intern at [CompliantERP](https://audima.com.au/).
-I am also a capstone student currently working with [NOJA Power](https://www.nojapower.com.au/) to creating automated application and firmware security tests.
+My name is **Sulaman** and I am a student at [The University of Queensland (UQ)](https://uq.edu.au/) and security intern at [CompliantERP](https://complianterp.com/).
+I am also a capstone student currently working with [NOJA Power](https://www.nojapower.com.au/) to create automated application and firmware security tests.

 I am currently in my final year of university studying Bachelor of Computer Science and Masters of Cybersecurity.